CT or P Problem and Symmetric Gapped Fermion Solution: Another CT or P Solution via Symmetric Mass Generation on the mirror fermions

 $\bullet$ $\Lambda_{H} <E < \Lambda_{\SMG}$: Below the SMG energy scale $\Lambda_{\SMG}$ and above the Higgs condensation energy scale $\Lambda_{H}$, the mirror fermion sector shall be fully gapped by the dominant SMG effect.

-$\bullet$ $\rE < \Lambda_{H}$: Below the Higgs condensation energy scale $\Lambda_{H}$, the condensed Higgs give the symmetry-breaking mass to the chiral fermion sector.
+$\bullet$ $\rE < \Lambda_{H}$: Below the Higgs condensation energy scale $\Lambda_{H}$, the condensed Higgs gives the symmetry-breaking mass to the chiral fermion sector.

-Since the energy scale $\rE \sim t^{-1}_{\rm period}$ is inverse proportional to the time scale $ t_{\rm period}$, we can also regard \Fig{fig:1} (b) as the time evolution of this quantum universe from the beginning (higher energy $\rE$ and small $t$ at UV) to the late time (lower energy $\rE$ and large $t$ at IR).
+Since the energy scale $\rE \sim t^{-1}_{\rm period}$ is inverse proportional to the time scale $ t_{\rm period}$, we can also regard \Fig{fig:2} (b) as the time evolution of this quantum universe from the beginning (higher energy $\rE$ and small $t$ at UV as the early universe) to the late time (lower energy $\rE$ and large $t$ at IR as the late universe).

 \item {\bf Yukawa-Higgs term for the fermion doubling}: To respect the $\Z_2^{\rm PR}$ for a parent theory at the energy $\rE > \Lambda_{\SMG}$, we introduce the same kind of YH term on the chiral and mirror fermion sectors: \bea S_{{\text{YH-}}\Psi} & \equiv& \int \dd t \dd x \; (\phi_H^3 \e^{\ii \vartheta_{3,0} }\psi_{L,3}^\dagger \psi_{R,0} + \phi_H^\dagger \e^{\ii \vartheta_{4,5} } \psi_{L,4}^\dagger \psi_{R,5} +\text{h.c.} + |D_\mu \phi_H|^2 - \mu_H |\phi_H|^2 - \lambda_H |\phi_H|^4 ).\cr S_{{\text{YH-}}\Psi'} & \equiv& \int \dd t \dd x \; (\phi'^3_H \e^{\ii \vartheta_{3,0} } {\psi'^\dagger_{R,3}} \psi'_{L,0} + \phi'^\dagger_H \e^{\ii \vartheta_{4,5} } \psi'^\dagger_{R,4} \psi'_{L,5} +\text{h.c.} + |D_\mu \phi_H|^2 - \mu'_H |\phi'_H|^2 - \lambda'_H |\phi'_H|^4 ). \eea Note that $\e^{\ii \vartheta_{3,0}}$ and $\e^{\ii \vartheta_{4,5}}$ have the same complex values in the $S_{{\text{YH-}}\Psi}$ and $S_{{\text{YH-}}\Psi'}$ to respect the $\Z_2^{\rm PR}$ symmetry.
 There are two possible choices of Higgs profiles.
 (1) We can choose different Higgs fields $\phi_H$ and $\phi_H'$ for the chiral and mirror sectors.
 (2) Alternatively, we may even choose the same Higgs field on the chiral and mirror sectors (so the Higgs $\phi_H = \phi_H'$ can propagate from either of two 1+1d domain walls to the 2+1d finite-width bulk).